 Another good option is an enzyme cleaner specifically designed for pet odors and stains.
 All you have to do is spray on the cleaner and watch the odors disappear!

-If you're looking for an enzyme cleaner that does it all, we highly recommend the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray.
+Our top pick for cleaning up pet messes is the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray.

 3. Upgrade Trash Containers

 Your choice of trash container can also impact the level of stinkiness dog poop leaves in your garage.